jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

         with self.assertRaises(TypeError):
             {a_dictionary: "BOOM"}

-and the terminal shows passing tests
+and the terminal shows passing tests.
+I cannot use a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ as a `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ key

 ----